If you have some money and are looking to make it grow, it’s important to take some time and figure out what your major options are before beginning.

 A Roth IRA is totally employer-independent.
 You can open an account on your own, and if you change employers, there’s nothing you have to switch around with your account.

-Fourth Priority: Contribute to a Taxable Account
+Third Priority: Contribute to a Taxable Account

 Lastly, if you still have additional funds to invest after maximizing your retirement accounts, you might want to open a regular, taxable brokerage account.
 I have mine with Charles Schwab.